SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

    Action: `Create`, Name: `SAP_MessageProcessingLogCustomStatus`, Source Type: `Constant`, Source Value: `Successful: Customer ID matched`.
 <br>![](../ex3/images/image50.png)

+This ends the logic to separate out the valid entries from the noisy ones.

 ## Step 6 - Perform a message mapping to cleanse the data
 Write text here.